 A stemmed element is a design aspect which is at least twice as long as it is thick.
 For unsupported and stemmed elements or parts of the design with a particular design constraint, it is also important to respect a minimum thickness of 1 mm in order to guarantee the object will not break.

-It is possible to add a support structure to maintain stability.
+Add a support structure to maintain stability.
 For example, if you are modelling a bust of a person, you can attach thin aspects of the design like the ears in more places around the model’s head.
 Doing that will avoid cantilevered and easily breakable elements in the final print.

 With a 0.8 wall thichness, your design will be slightly flexible.
 To obtain more rigidity, we advice a 2mm wall thickness.